Wednesday, September 11, 2019

 With all of that said, I must congratulate and thank you, Duckfart.
 It has been a surprisingly long time since I have achieved such a multi-layered level of philosophical anger.
 Your simple "nice" gesture of holding a door open has unleashed the aggression of a thousand papercuts.

 You are so terrible that it can only be described as Bieberian.
 Justin Bieberian.
-I do not understand why people hate him but I know they do and that helps me out here.
+I don’t understand why people hate him, but I know it’s a thing that helps me out here.

 As people hate Justin Bieber, I brutally hate you, Duckfart.
 I hate your chivalry and your blazer.
 I hate your friend and your grandmother.
-I almost hate Australia because of you, but I know they had very little if anything to do with this.
+I almost hate Australia because of you, but I know they had very little, if anything, to do with our encounter.

 I have been trying to wish less death and destruction upon people lately, so I will close with this- I hope you poop in your pants at a horribly inconvenient time, such as at a wake or Thanksgiving dinner.